 - Do not step on tiles until mortar bed is dried.

 - Seal tiles prior to grout application.
 Select a penetrating sealer.
 If you want to maintain the look of the raw tile, we recommend Miracle 511 Porous Plus or Stain Proof by Dry Treat.
 If you would like to enrich the colors and make them look more even, we recommend Miracle 511 Seal & Enhance.
 Wax can provide a glossy finish.
 Both provide a beautiful result.
 Test on a single tile first.
 Apply two coats, allowing each coat to dry completely.
 Follow manufacturer instructions.
 Never apply abrasion.
 An additional coat of Ghost Shield sealer may be added for UV protection in sunlit areas.

 - Apply grout.
 Choose a non sanded grout that is free of any dye in a shade that is no darker than the lightest color in your tile design.
 Note that dark colored grout has the potential to stain the tile in the installation process and seep in through the sides of the tile later, and come to the surface, staining light colored sections of the tile.

 - Once grout starts to dry, remove excess grout immediately.
 Do not affix tape.

 - Clean and re-seal.

 - For high traffic areas, add 2-4 layers of Miracle Mira Matte Sealant.
 A layer of paste wax can be added for extra protection.

 - Clean tiles with a pH neutral detergent, such as Zep.
-We recommend Miracle Liquid Poultice and Miracle Heavy Duty Cleaner (Acid Substitute) for high traffic areas, or occasional deeper cleaning.
+We recommend Miracle Liquid Poultice and Miracle Heavy Duty Cleaner (Acid Substitute) for high traffic areas and occasional deep cleaning.

 - For ongoing maintenance, clean regularly with a neutral detergent and buff tiles with a soft white pad.
 Re-seal and re-wax as needed, as often as every 6 months for high traffic areas.

 - A natural patina will occur as the floor is maintained and wears.